Journeying As Pilgrims of Hope: A special Jubilee Year Experience in Montgomery & Selma, AL for National Catholic Ministry Leaders

 Program ends: Friday, November 7, 2025 at 12 p.m.
 CT in Montgomery, AL

-Does not include: air travel to Montgomery, Atlanta, or Birmingham airports, transportation from and to the airport, lodging.
+Does not include: travel to and from Montgomery, lodging.

 Lodging